Ferragamo picks Burberry's Gobbetti as its new chief

 In a separate statement Burberry said Gobbetti would be leaving the British group at the end of 2021.

-Shares in Ferragamo were up 2.6% by 0704 GMT, outperforming a roughly flat All-Share index (.FTITLMS).
+Shares in Ferragamo were up 2.6% by 0704 GMT, outperforming a roughly flat All-Share index.

 Our Standards: The Thomson Reuters Trust Principles.